cloudwatt/applications/bundle-trusty-devkit/README_EN.md

 ![Create LAM user](img/create_ldap_user.png)

 Once on the user creation page, enter the details of your new user.
 On this first tab (the Personal tab), the only information LAM requires is the last name, but also fill in the email field, as it is requested by GitLab and Dokuwiki.
-Once you are satisfied, move on to the Unix tab.
+Once you are satisfied, move to the Unix tab.

 ![Enter user information](img/enter_user_info.png)

 ![Enter user email](img/enter_user_email.png)

-The username and common name fields are filled with examples generated by LAM, but replace them with whatever you wish.
-The username is what will be used to log in to every tool in DevKit, and is the only field that cannot be changed later.
-The common name is often the name the DevKit will use to refer to you, rather than your username.
+The `User name` and `Common name` fields are filled with examples generated by LAM, but replace them with whatever you wish.
+The `User name` is what will be used to log in to every tool in DevKit, **and is the only field that cannot be changed later**.
+The `Common name` is often the name the DevKit will use to refer to you, rather than your `User name`.
 For standard usage of the DevKit, you may ignore the remained fields: their default values are fine.

 ![Enter user data](img/enter_user_data.png)

 Do not save your new user account yet!
 First, set the user's password: the button is located to the right of the save button.

+![Set user password](img/set_user_pw.png)

 You can generate a random password or input one yourself, either way, the change will not take effect until you save.
-If you generate a random password, make sure to copy it elsewhere before saving.
+If you generate a random password, make sure to copy it elsewhere before saving the account.

-![Set user password](img/set_user_pw.png)

 ![Random password](img/random_pw.png)

 Alright, done creating a user! **Make sure to save the user before exiting.** These users cannot access LAM by default, but this can be changed through the `Edit server profiles` LAM configuration page.
+Users logged into LAM (other than the *Administrator*) will only be able to modify their own account.

 ![LAM Main Login Settings](img/lam_login_settings.png)